 The New York & New Jersey Harbor region was severely impacted from Hurricane Sandy in October 2012.
 While several specific studies and projects by USACE, other federal agencies as well as state and local agencies have subsequently been performed or initiated within the study area following Hurricane Sandy, the broader New York & New Jersey Harbor and tributary region lacks a comprehensive plan for managing future potential coastal storm risks facing the region, including those from predicted sea level and extreme weather events.
 This study’s goal is to develop such a plan from the federal perspective and in a systems context.

-USACE has scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in a working study estimate of $19.4M and six years to complete the study with the issuance of a Chief of Engineer’s Report.
+USACE scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in an initial working study estimate of $19.4M and six years to complete the study with the issuance of a Chief of Engineer’s Report.
 This study cost and schedule was given an interim exemption from the Assistant Secretary of the Army (Civil Works) on October 31, 2018.

 The New York and New Jersey Harbor and Tributaries coastal storm risk management feasibility study was not included in the Corps fiscal year 2020 or 2021 work plans for federal funding, so work on the study was substantially curtailed during those years with public meetings and engagements being postponed, along with delaying all upcoming milestones and reports.
 The Notice of Intent (NOI) issued for the study was also withdrawn.